How can fluid status be measured?

 The usual clinical approach to assess pulmonary edema is the evaluation of a chest x-ray.
 This is very challenging as the chest x-ray is a density measurement, influenced by all compartments in the chest like bones, muscles, tissue layers, blood, blood vessels, air, tissue edema, plural effusion and possibly also pulmonary edema.
 Thus, in clinical studies it was demonstrated that chest x-ray evaluation for pulmonary edema is very inaccurate when comparing it to the direct quantification by transpulmonary thermodilution (Brown, Saugel, Lemson).

-How can this be of a clinicial benefit?
+How can this be of a clinical benefit?

 The need to identify and quantify pulmonary edema in complex syndromes such as ARDS can influence outcomes.
 Regardless of the cause, this ELWI accumulation impairs respiratory gas exchange, resulting in respiratory distress.
 Newer tools such as EVLWI and PVPI can be used to establish the existence, evaluate the severity and identify the nature of ARDS.